CovenantJunior/list_of_animals/README.md

 About the `list_of_animals.json` File
 -----------------------------

 The `list_of_animals.json` file is meticulously curated to provide accurate and informative descriptions of a wide range of animal species.
-Each entry in the JSON file includes the name of the animal, a detailed description, and a link to an image that showcases the beauty and uniqueness of the animal.
+Each entry in the JSON file includes the name of the animal, and a link to an image that showcases the beauty and uniqueness of the animal.

 Why Use the Animal Encyclopedia?
 --------------------------------